Resources for Faculty and Staff

 The Red Folder reference guide contains information, safety tips, and contact information on a variety of emergency campus and community resources to immediately help CSU students in distress.
 Additionally, it provides guidance on responding to incidents in which an individual might be of danger to self or a threat to others.
 The Red Folder was developed by a system wide workgroup consisting of Counseling and Psychological Services (CAPS) directors, counselors, student conduct administrators, and health educators.
 This project was designed to put at your fingertips the information you need to identify, respond, and refer individuals in distress.

 Employees of CSUF should have access to the Red Folder on the desktop of their computer and in the staff portal.
-Also, know there is a mobile app version in the Apple iTunes Store.

 13 Reasons Why: Talking Points for Viewing & Discussing the Netflix Series - JED